Pyomo/mpi-sppy/doc/src/spokes.rst

 This bounder shuffles the scenarios and loops over them to try a :math:`\hat{x}` until the hub provides a new x.
-To ensure that all scenarios are tried eventually, the spoke remembers where it left off, and resumes from its prior position.
+To ensure that all subproblems are tried eventually, the spoke remembers where it left off, and resumes from its prior position.
 Since the resulting subproblems after fixing the first-stage variables are usually much easier to solve, many candidate solutions can be tried before receiving new x values from the hub.

+This spoke also works with multistage.
+It does not try every subproblem, but shuffles the scenarios and tries subproblems with a first-stage solution specified by the shuffled scenario.

 slam_heuristic
 ^^^^^^^^^^^^^^